Why Seoul Metro and Taipei MRT Are Two of the Top Subway Systems in Asia

 Which Travel Card to Use for Seoul's Subway

-Another factor for its high ranking is the use of a travel card to pay for the ride.
+Another factor for its high ranking is its travel card to pay for the ride.

-When you use the rechargeable travel card, you do not have to go through this hassle and it works out cheaper.
+With the rechargeable travel card, you don't have to go through this hassle and it works out cheaper.

 But which card to use?

-If your stay in Seoul is more than four days, you are better off using the T-money card.
-You can use them on the buses, trams, taxis and at convenience stores.
-Once you are done with this card, you will get back the remaining balance, less 500 won for service charges.
+If your stay in Seoul is more than four days, you are better off with the T-money card.
+You can use them on buses, trams, taxis and at convenience stores.
+Once you are done with this T-money card, you get the remaining balance, less 500 won for service charges.
 By the way, the subway fare is cheaper by 100 won when you use T-money.

 Otherwise, get the 1-day, 2-day, or 3-day Seoul City Pass that currently sells for 15,000, 25,000 and 50,000 won (US $14.54, US $24.23, US$48.45) respectively.
-With this card, you get to travel on the bus or subway up to 20 times a day, irrespective of the travel distance.
-In addition, you can also use it on the Seoul City Tour Bus, which takes you to all the popular tourist sites, as many times as you like.
-The only caveat is you cannot use Seoul City pass on the Red Bus, Gyeonggi Bus, or Incheon Bus.
+With this card, you can travel on the bus and subway up to 20 times a day, irrespective of the travel distance.
+In addition, you can use it on the Seoul City Tour Bus that takes you to all the popular tourist sites, as many times as you like.
+The only caveat is, it is not applicable on the Red Bus, Gyeonggi Bus, or Incheon Bus.
 For visitors on a short stay, this is a better bet.

-Seoul's subway is not that complicated to use and you will pick up the 'know-how' fast.
+Despite the tough-looking Seoul subway map. its subway is not that complicated and easy to learn.
 The following tips will help you learn faster.

 - Route maps above the train door show white dots for doors that open on the right and yellow dots for doors that open on the left.

-- Even though you have to go through the turnstile and swipe your card at Line 9, it is a free transfer.
+- To go through the turnstile, swipe your card but at Line 9, it is a free transfer.

-- For some stations, you may have to walk a longer distance for the train transfer.
+- For some stations, you have to walk a bit longer distance for the train transfer.
 So allow sufficient time for this walk.

-- Do not forget to tap your travel card on the sensors whenever you exit the subway or get off the bus.
-If you forget, they will charge you twice the next time you use the subway or bus.
+- Do not forget to tap your travel card on the sensors whenever you exit the subway or getting off the bus.
+Otherwise, you will be charged twice the next time you use the subway or bus.

-- Don't forget to do the transfer within 30 minutes of the time you scan your transit card at the exit of the last subway station or bus.
+- The transfer must be within 30 minutes from the time you scan your transit card at the exit of the last subway station or bus.
 Between 9 pm and 7 am you have an hour to do the transfer.

 - Seoul Metro operates part of lines 1 - 4, which are the oldest subway lines.
 Some of their stations are cramped and poorly ventilated, and their trains are slower.

-- SMRT operates lines 5 - 8, which are relatively newer lines.
-Their subway stations are more spacious and airier.
-Their trains run faster.
+- Lines 5 - 8 are newer lines with more spacious and airier subway stations.
+The trains also run faster.

-- Seoul Metro Line 9 Corporation, which runs Line 9, has the best stations and trains.
+- Line 9 has the best stations and trains.